At Diversified Trust, we value knowledge and professional development.

 Quarterly Investment Reports

-White papers are a report created by Diversified Trust to concisely inform our clients about complex issues on current topics of interests.
-These reports are distributed to our clients and their advisors.
+White papers and articles are created by Diversified Trust to concisely inform our clients about complex issues on current topics of interests.
+These are regularly distributed to our clients and their advisors.

 Recent White Papers

 That’s Crazy!
 Financial Events Over Time That Are Hard to Believe

 Are the Golden Years a Myth?

 The Outsourced Chief Investment Officer

 Click on a case study below to discover how Diversified Trust can make a significant impact.

 The Jacobson Family decides that it is time to discontinue some of the planning measures put in place by prior generations.
 A change of course enhances benefits for future generations beyond maintaining the status quo.

 Sometimes planning vehicles and structures can outlive their useful lives.
 Knowing when requires careful examination of the tax, legal and economic environment – much the same as when the planning transactions were first enacted.
 However, we believe that the decision to unwind requires increased consideration and understanding of the individuals involved.
 Some call this family dynamics, lifestyle planning or just good listening.

 Revisiting the Documents